helrond/clbsj.org/_posts/2023-12-19-the-bible-and-settler-colonialism-in-palestine-and-beyond.md

 Founder and President of Dar al-Kalima University in Bethlehem and author of _Decolonizing Palestine: The Land, The People, The Bible_

+Responses will be offered by Atalia Omer and Revelation Velunta

-**Check back for more information on respondents and how to register.**
+**Check back for more information on respondents and how to register!**

 The session will begin at 4:30pm in Palestine-Israel (EET), which is:
 - 6:30am in Los Angeles (PST)